Want to make your life greener? These eco friendly apps can surely help!

 We’ve picked our top 6 eco apps that we think are truly are changing the way we buy and think when it comes to beauty products, clothes and sustainable living.

 What toxins are lurking on your bathroom shelf?
-This app encourages you to start scanning barcodes and discover for yourself how many harmful ingredients are hidden in your beauty products.
+This is one of the best eco friendly apps to encourage you to start scanning barcodes and discover for yourself how many harmful ingredients are hidden in your beauty products.
 Think Dirty rates products from one to ten, with ten representing those with serious long-term health impacts.
 It also breaks down items by ingredient, listing health risks thanks to sources like the David Suzuki Group and the Environmental Working Group.

 A quick search of few of my skincare products made for some unpleasant revelations.
 For instance, I was shocked to learn my Burt’s Bees Replenishing Lip Balm with Pomegranate Oil scored an 8.
 Not exactly what I was expecting from the self-professed natural brand.
 It turns out two chemical ingredients linked to the lip balm’s fragrance were the problem.